Barr Is Investigating The Investigators: Will He Find Wrongdoing Or Political Fuel?

 The man nobody knows

-One problem with understanding all the back and forth is that no one outside of a few insiders knows for sure what Mueller did and didn't examine and what that therefore means or doesn't mean about the broader questions for Trump.
+One problem with understanding all the back and forth is no one beyond a few insiders knows for sure what Mueller did and didn't examine and what that therefore means or doesn't mean about the broader questions for Trump.

 All that's clear from Mueller's report is that he passed off a number of investigations to other agencies within the department, meaning that the issue of potential wrongdoing or charges is not settled.

-The final appendix of the report describes 14 total spin-out matters, including a dozen that are fully redacted, concealing their details.
+The final appendix of the report describes 14 total spin-out cases, including a dozen that are fully redacted, concealing their details.

 That means the prospect for more potential charges and more potential bad headlines for the White House over who knows how much longer — and who knows how much closer to Election Day next year.

-Court cases are progressing related to congressional subpoenas for Trump's banking and financial records, bringing them closer to the hands of Democratic investigators.
+Court cases also are progressing related to congressional subpoenas for Trump's banking and financial records, bringing them closer to the hands of Democratic investigators.

-So what Trump's order to Barr also sets up is the prospect that the administration can use its own ability to plumb secret records to counter-program when necessary and, more broadly, try to preserve the political momentum that supporters say they took from Mueller's findings.
+So Trump's order for Barr encourages him to plumb secret records to counter-program when necessary and, more broadly, try to preserve the political momentum that supporters say they took from Mueller's findings.

 The feds and "spying"